A multidimensional Ramsey Theorem: Introduction

 Buci\'c, Sudakov, and Tran~\cite{Sudakov} asked whether a better bound could be proved in four and higher dimensions, speculating that the triply exponential bound could be reduced to a doubly exponential bound.
-Using the methods from our proof of \Cref{thm:mainRamsey}, we resolve their question, showing that a doubly exponential upper bound holds in all dimensions. \begin{theorem} For every $d\geq 2$, there is $C_d>0$, such that for every positive $n$, $M_d(n)\leq 2^{2^{C_dn^{d-1}}}$. \end{theorem}
+Using the methods from our proof of \Cref{thm:mainRamsey}, we resolve their question, showing that a doubly exponential upper bound holds in all dimensions.